cross-3d/vRt/README.md

 ### Known Issues

-- Not enough performance on RX Vega 64 (where is promised millions, why we have only half?).
-We attemped to restore lost performances, but still need very deep work to full remedy of application architecture.
+- No support of Mesa drivers directly.
+- In AMDVLK doesn't working, we doesn't know why.
+- Unable to run in NVIDIA GPU's, need use this version of driver (https://developer.nvidia.com/vulkan-driver)
 - Intel HD Graphics UHD 630 doesn't work.
 Intel integrated graphics still needs to workarounds.
 - Not working some meshes.
 We still do search the solutions for this problem.